nfdi4cat/voc4cat-tool/README.md

-This is the repository for working in NFDI4Cat on **Vocabularies analytics, synthesis and heterogeneous catalysis**.
+This is the repository for working in NFDI4Cat on **Vocabularies for analytics, synthesis and heterogeneous catalysis**.

 Additional files and information can be found in the HLRS cloud: